PuzzleBoss/puzzleboss-openfl-sdk/README.md

 This SDK is designed to give PuzzleBoss games a consistent set of features including customer support, social media tools, crosspromotion and analytics.

+## License
+This SDK is MIT licensed, you should feel free to adapt it to your specific requirements with no branding, linking or attribution required in your games.

+Parts of it (such as the Pinterest SDK) carry their own licenses.

 ## Setting up your project

 You need to embed the images, font and java in your project.xml.
 Exact paths may vary.